Search the Health Library

 At the turn of the last century, we in the U.S. had many young in proportion to only a few old individuals.
 By the year 2000, that changed and the proportion of old to young is much greater.
 Furthermore, the baby boomers (those born from 1945-1960) as they become elderly will dominate the health care system.

-The curves in the graph below show the remarkable growth and the anticipated growth of the elderly population in the U.S. The population of those over 85 years is the most rapidly growing segment of our society.
+The curves in the graph to the right show the remarkable growth and the anticipated growth of the elderly population in the U.S. The population of those over 85 years is the most rapidly growing segment of our society.

 Graphed below are theoretical representative curves of physiological function (y-axis) showing changes associated with normal aging (x-axis).
 These were simplified from the data of the Baltimore Longtudinal Study of Aging, NIA, NIH.

 Loss of homeostasis resulting in less reserve to withstand perturbations is a major issue in older patients and must be considered in caring for elders who are ill.
 Older patients are medically typically more complicated than the middle aged because of the presence of multiple health issues, such as those common problems listed below:

 - Hearing impairment